Juliendnte/forum/README.md

 ```
 ## Usage

-Users
+### Users

 - Registration: Users can register by providing their name, email, and password.
 - Login: Users can log in with their email and password.
 - Profile: Users can view and update their profile information.

-Forums and Discussions
+### Forums and Comments

 -  Create a Topic: Users can create new topics.
-- Post a Discussion: Users can post discussions in the forums.
+- Post a Comments: Users can post discussions in the forums.
-- Reply to a Discussion: Users can reply to existing discussions.
+- Reply to a Discussions: Users can reply to existing discussions.
+- Post : Users can like or dislike a post.

-Administration
+### Administration

 - Manage Forums: Admins can create, update, and delete topics and discussions .
 - Manage Users: Admins can view and ban user accounts.